-A diverse, equitable and inclusive board culture contributes to the organization's success by positioning directors to advise the CEO and add value in evolving markets.
+A diverse, equitable and inclusive board culture contributes to the organisation's success by positioning directors to advise the CEO and add value in evolving markets.
 Does your board measure up?

 Diversity in the boardroom encompasses all dimensions of the human experience, including education, life experience, gender, race, ethnicity, sexual orientation, geography, age and specific areas of knowledge and expertise (such as digital savviness and mergers and acquisitions).
 Compelling research asserts that a diverse board leads to improved performance and innovation.
-For example, one study found that boards with greater gender diversity - particularly those with at least three women members - are more likely to prioritize innovation and technology.
+For example, one study found that boards with greater gender diversity - particularly those with at least three women members - are more likely to prioritise innovation and technology.1 requires fairness, access and a commitment to breaking down barriers, both real and perceived, in order to achieve diversity and inclusion.

 Equity and inclusion are also important attributes of board culture.
 Inclusion entails onboarding previously excluded parties and facilitating an open environment conducive to dialogue and feedback.
-Equity requires fairness, access and a commitment to breaking down barriers, both real and perceived, in order to achieve diversity and inclusion.
+Equity